TACC/benchpro/README.md

 # bench-framework
 This is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.
-Currently there are 7 application profiles available for debugging and testing:
+Currently there are the following application profiles available for debugging and testing:
    - AMBER 20
    - LAMMPS 3Mar20
    - OpenFOAM v2006